onqlavelabs/onqlave.docs/docs/guides/cli-guide/overview-cli.md

 ## **Looking for another form of interaction?**

-If this is not your preferred way to interact with Onqlave, consider using the <mark>[the Graphical Web Interface](../web-app-guide/overview-gui.md)</mark>
+If this is not your preferred way to interact with Onqlave, consider using the **[the Graphical Web Interface](../web-app-guide/overview-gui.md)**